-If server-side configuration settings are available for your New Relic agent, you can see them at the following: one.newrelic.com > APM & services > (select an app) > Settings > Application > Server-side agent configuration.
+If server-side configuration settings are available for your New Relic agent, you can see them at the following: one.newrelic.com > All capabilities > APM & services > (select an app) > Settings > Application > Server-side agent configuration.

 Transaction trace settings available using server-side configuration will differ depending on the New Relic agent you use.
 The UI includes descriptions of each.
 Settings in the UI may include: